codemorphist/smbl/README.md

 # SMBL

-**SMBL** — is simple package written of Python for symbolic calculations
+**SMBL** — is simple package written on Python for symbolic calculations

 ## Features
 - `Var()` — You can create variables and use it in Expressions